 Unio Mystica is found in the Talmud & Kabbalah (Jewish Mysticism):

 Kabbalah are occult mystical teachings aimed at achieving union with god (their god), in order to obtain godhood (Same lie that the serpent offered in the garden).
 They also teach that knowledge (gnosis) of the mysteries of the divine realm are essential for this union with god.
 But their deity who according to them give them gnosis is the serpent.
 Teachings about the serpent are found in the Talmud and Kabbalah, were states the snake is holy.
-Kabbalists are worshipers of the Serpent of the garden in Genesis, which in the New Testament is identified as Satan.
+Kabbalists are worshipers of the Serpent of the garden in Genesis, which in the Bible is identified as Satan.
 The Zohar says:

 “The Holy Serpent is the fountainhead, root, and essence for all God’s sacred revelatory light.”